Hazard Lands are defined in MDP2010 as:

 The "flood risk area" is the area that would be inundated by the "design flood".
 In Alberta, the design flood is a 1 in 100 year flood, or one that has a one percent chance of being equaled or exceeded in any year.
 Within North America, the 1 in 100 year flood frequency is generally accepted to be the minimum standard for flood protection.

 Within the flood risk area there are two zones: the floodway and the flood fringe.
 Floodway waters are usually associated with the channel and are the deepest, fastest, and most destructive.
 As a guideline, floodway water is deeper than 1 metre and/or has velocities greater than 1 metre per second.
 Water in the flood fringe area is shallower and moves more slowly.

-To mitigate potential flood hazard to residential development in the MD, the current MD of Foothills Land Use Bylaw states that:
+To mitigate potential flood hazard to residential development in the County, the current Foothills County Land Use Bylaw states that:

 - All proposed new lots shall have an acceptable principal building site above the 1 in 100 year flood plain, and